My husband and I created this DIY crown molding to give the look of wide, custom style woodwork. Simply done!

 He nailed the old crown mold pieces to the ceiling, upside down, so the angle (that is naturally found on crown molding) was at the front.

-He then nailed the new crown mold to the old, which is held secure by being attached to the ceiling.
+He then nailed the new crown mold to the old one, which is held secure by being attached to the ceiling.

 The small cuts of door casing in between were basically there as spacers.